The 10 Greatest Players of the Gibson Les Paul Guitar

 Les Paul the guitarist did not design the Gibson Les Paul guitar, but he did play a role in the design through collaboration with Gibson president Ted McCarty.
-Les Paul did design the very first solid body electric guitar that was not a solid lap steel guitar, but the Les Paul design known as "the log" was rejected by Gibson, and with the outstanding success that Fender was having with it's Telecaster, Gibson Guitars had to get a move on, and make a name for themselves in the booming electric guitar market.
+Les Paul did design the very first solid body electric guitar that was not a solid lap steel guitar, but the design known as "the log" was rejected by Gibson, and with the outstanding success that Fender was having with it's Telecaster, Gibson Guitars had to get a move on, and make a name for themselves in the booming electric guitar market.

-Mr. Les Paul With His Gibson Les Paul Guitar!
+Mr. Les Paul With His Gibson Les Paul Guitar

-Les Paul - The Guitarist.
+Les Paul - The Guitarist

 Lester William Polsfuss lived from 1915 up until 2009, and in his prime years was a splendid showman and jazz guitarist who also played in the fusion realm of country music influenced by jazz.
 Though Les Paul was not the first person to use over dubbing in a studio, he brought attention to the technique with his own extensive experimentation of it, and then continued innovations in studio recording magic with tape delay, phasing effects, and multi track recording.

 "Rhubarb Red" was a Les Paul alter ego in the 1930s, and he used that for "hillbilly music," but soon Les Paul was playing jazz